 You can host your own local Recovering the Classics exhibit as part of our 50x50 campaign.

 She is the founder of Emojination, a grassroots group whose motto is "Emoji by the people, for the people."
-As part of that, she successfully lobbied for a dumpling and hijab emojis.
-She is the vice-chair of the Unicode Emoji Subcommittee.
+As part of that organization, she successfully lobbied for a dumpling, hijab and interracial couple emojis among others.
+She cofounded Emojicon and is a vice-chair of the Unicode Emoji Subcommittee.

 Jenny has served as the lead judge for the $25 million Knight News Challenge, and on the launch team for Upworthy.
 She coined the term "man date."